nspilman/natespilmandotcom/blog/2024-01-18-audio-in-markdown.md

 ### Configuring Amazon Web Services & Chunking the Audio

 To get this to work, I followed [this wonderfully instructional YouTube video](https://www.youtube.com/watch?v=iCZ7KULNQys) to get my Amazon S3 and Cloudfront services set up.
+The purpose of [S3](https://aws.amazon.com/s3/?nc2=h_ql_prod_st_s3) is to serve as web storage - as a place to put the files, with [Cloudfront](https://aws.amazon.com/cloudfront/?nc2=type_a) used to expose the files to the internet.

+At this point, I can put an audio file in an S3 bucket, but it's just the file.
+Nothing has been chunked for streaming.
+It looks like I could use [AWS Media Convert](https://aws.amazon.com/mediaconvert/?nc2=type_a) but couldn't get it to work, so I reached for the command line tool `ffmpeg.`

 I then used `ffmpeg` to convert my `.wav` file into a bunch of chunked `.acc` files and a single instructional `.m3u8` file.
 This is so that we don't share an entire audio file, but instead stream audio at 10 second interval chunks to the client.

 ```sh
 `ffmpeg -i input.wav -c:a aac -b:a 192k -vn -hls_time 10 -hls_playlist_type vod -hls_segment_filename "segment_%03d.aac" output.m3u8`
 ```

 Once those are in the S3 bucket, and I updated all the CORs permissions to allow other websites to query the endpoint, I was almost done!

+I don't know the specifics, but basically we can now point and `<audio/>` element at our `.m3u8` on cloudfront.
+The page will make the request and then somehow understand to start streaming in the rest of the files.

 ### Updating my website
 Rendering the audio player in the blog is a little tricky for two reasons.
 The first is that there's no native markdown that I'm aware of that is natively rendered to the audio player, and that I need to polyfill support for `hls`, which I understand as `the thing that allows us to stream in this audio.`